bjhara/post-el-info/README.md

 # Post El Info

-This is a simple program to show information about electrical prices and the next delivery day for Post Nord on a Raspberry Pi Zero.
+This is a simple program to show information about electrical prices, the next delivery day for Post Nord and today's name day on a Raspberry Pi Zero with a Waveshare 1.44inch LCD HAT.

-This code uses the Waveshare 1.44inch LCD HAT for Raspberry Pi Zero and uses their example code to initialize and control the display.